TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 > chested man relaxing in it, text in elvish below it.
 The outside is decorated
 > with swirling patterns like steam and flowing water.

+The text in elvish reads _The Easing Water_.

-Inside the inn:
+#### Inside the inn

 > The inn is small and decorated blue and white.
 A large fireplace keeps the
 > room warm.
 A small bar with bottles of wine and wine glasses fill the shelves
-> on the back wall.
+> on the back wall, apart from a hole for a closed hatch.
+A door to right of the
+> bar has a sign in elvish above it.

-The text in elvish reads _The Easing Water_.
+The text in elvish reads _Hot springs_.

 The innkeeper, Uldreiyn Caigeiros (TN elf innkeeper man) is very perceptive.
 He believes it is important to do what feels good and likes to chat about rumours and things he's seen.
+He will always recommend using the hot springs, calling it "the magic of the elves".

 If the characters stay to have a drink, he will be willing to talk to them about the goings on of the town.
 In addition to the general lore, he also knows that